louisroehrs/lightweb/README.md

 ## Usage

-Clone this tiny repo.
+- Clone this tiny repo
-cd lightweb
+- cd lightweb
-node lightweb.js
+- node lightweb.js

-Browse to localhost:14000
+- Browse to localhost:14000

+- Click the Get Stuff button to find the bluetooth controller for your LEDs.
+- Click the color wheel to set the whole strip to the clicked color.
+- Click Shoot for a shooting effect
+- Click Set Pixel for a twinkling effect.
+- Click Disconnect to tell the bluetooth led controller to disconnect from your browser.
+Remember to disconnect before leaving the web page so connection later can happen.
+If you forget, just wait 10 minutes for the led controller to reset.